mistergrr/lmop/content/Enemies/Major/Rsolk.md

 [[Mission — Fix That Rat]]

 # Secrets
+- Rsolk is plaguechanged
 - Has installed a flood trap mechanism that can bring the waters of the lake rushing in to cleanse the sewers at the pull of a switch.
 - Rsolk is in contact with an underground entity—maybe a fragment of an elder being or an ancient plague spirit — [[Abolethic Sovereignty]].
+	- He's harnessing [[Spellplague]] to mutate the wererat lycanthropy